RevisionZero/Urban-Island-Generator/README.md

 ```
 To viualize the SVG file:

 - Open it with a web browser
 - Convert it into something else with tool slike `rsvg-convert`

+### Pathfinder

+The `pathfinder` package includes a graph ADT and a pathfinding algorithm to find the shortest path between 2 nodes.
+You can represent any graph problem using this package.

+Pthfinder features include:
+1. Edge<T>: An edge created through 2 nodes of any type T.
+   -There are 2 implementations of edges: directed and undirected, and both can be weighted/unweighted.
+2. Graph<T>: A graph that contains nodes and edges of any type T.
+   -There are 2 implementations of graphs: directed and undirected, and both can be weighted/unweighted.
+   NOTE: one cannot use directed edges to construct an undirected graph and vice versa.
+3. Pathfinder<T>: An interface which makes the classes the implement it specify a shortest path algorithm.
+   -The AbstractGraph<T> class implements Dijkstra's algorithm to find the shortest path between any 2 nodes,
+   which can be used on directed and undirected graphs(negative edges excluded).

+Full developer documentation is included to show what each method and constructor does.

 ## How to contribute to the project